 If specializationType is present, it shall be matched against the mgmtDefinition or containerDefinition attributes given in the Content parameter of the Create request primitive.

-res_specializationID(k.m) = &TRUE or 1, if specializationID not present in acr(k)_accessControlObjectDetails(m)&TRUE or 1, specializationID = mgmtDefinition (resourceType = 13)&TRUE or 1, specializationID = containerDefinition (resourceType = 28)&FALSE or 0, specializationID ≠ mgmtDefinition (resourceType = 13)&FALSE or 0, specializationID ≠ containerDefinition (resourceType = 28)
+res_specializationType(k.m) = &TRUE or 1, if specializationType not present in acr(k)_accessControlObjectDetails(m)&TRUE or 1, specializationType = mgmtDefinition (resourceType = 13)&TRUE or 1, specializationType = containerDefinition (resourceType = 28)&FALSE or 0, specializationType ≠ mgmtDefinition (resourceType = 13)&FALSE or 0, specializationType ≠ containerDefinition (resourceType = 28)

 The childResourceType element is mandatory in any given accessControlObjectDetails element of an access control rule.
 It includes a list of j = 1…J child resource type identifiers to which the rule applies.
 The jth list element is denoted as follows